mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/index.md

 (Kubelet and Kube Controller Manager) to signalize the use of external cloud providers, allowing partners to extend providers' components like Cloud Controller Manager to the OpenShift platform.

-This work is divided into phases, the initial version is available on OCP 4.14+ which allows providers to install OpenShift cluster supplying the cloud provider's Cloud Controller Manager (CCM) when the cluster is initialized.

-To know more about the feature, we encourage you to read the OpenShift Enhancement Proposal ["Introduce new platform type `External` in the OpenShift specific Infrastructure resource"](https://github.com/openshift/enhancements/blob/master/enhancements/cloud-integration/infrastructure-external-platform-type.md).
+To learn more about the feature, we encourage you to read the OpenShift Enhancement Proposal ["Introduce new platform type `External` in the OpenShift specific Infrastructure resource"](https://github.com/openshift/enhancements/blob/master/enhancements/cloud-integration/infrastructure-external-platform-type.md).

 To begin learning about the process, we are providing the following pages to achieve your goal: